-Maruti Victoris Variants Explained — Which One To Book?
+Maruti Victoris 2026 Variants Explained — Which One To Buy?

-In this variant explained article, you'll find out which variant of the Maruti Suzuki Victoris you should book based on variant-wise features while prioritising functionality, usability and value based on our expected prices.
-Here we compare and analyse the petrol, CNG and hybrid variants of the Victoris and their features to figure out which variant will offer a balanced ownership experience.
-Then we will compare the engine specs, dimensions of the 2025 Maruti Suzuki Victoris with its competitors and other C-segment SUVs such as Hyundai Creta, Kia Seltos, Maruti Vitara, Toyota Hyryder, Tata Curvv, Honda Elevate, Skoda Kushaq, MG Astor & Volkswagen Taigun.
+In this variant explained article, you'll find out which variant of the Maruti Suzuki Victoris you should buy based on variant-wise features while prioritising functionality, usability and value for money based on the ex-showroom prices.
+Here we compare and analyse the petrol, CNG and hybrid variants of the Victoris and their features to figure out which variant will offer a balanced ownership experience without compromising on the value front.
+Then we will compare the engine specs, dimensions of the 2026 Maruti Suzuki Victoris with its competitors and other C-segment SUVs such as Hyundai Creta, Kia Seltos, Maruti Vitara, Renault Duster, Toyota Hyryder, Tata Curvv, Tata Sierra, Honda Elevate, Skoda Kushaq, MG Astor, Citroen Aircross, Citroen Basalt & Volkswagen Taigun.

 Maruti Suzuki Victoris Variants Explained